ssvlabs/ssv-dkg/README.md

 ### Note on DKG instance management

-A DKG-operator can handle multiple DKG instances, it saves up to `MaxInstances` (1024) up to `MaxInstanceTime` (5 minutes).
+A DKG-operator can handle multiple DKG instances.
+It saves up to `MaxInstances` for up to `MaxInstanceTime`.
 If a new `init` arrives the DKG-operator tries to clean instances older than `MaxInstanceTime` from the list.
 If any of them are found, they are removed and the incoming is added, otherwise it responds with an error, saying that the maximum number of instances is already running.

 ## Security notes